Kublai Khan — Founder of the Yuan Dynasty

 His government built many post houses, encouraged agriculture, and refined the transportation system.
-He also applied religious freedom policy which allowed all religions peacefully existed during his ruling period.
+He also applied a religious freedom policy that allowed all religions to peacefully exist during his ruling period.

 Emperor Kublai Khan has been criticized for having initiated many invasive wars and slaughtered many lives in his early battles, however, his political talent, administration skills, respect for Confucianism, and freedom of religion were also praised.

 He constructed a comprehensive administrative system and set a solid foundation for the big empire that he built.